What are high index lenses?

 When light enters any type of spectacle lens, it slows down and bends at an angle within the lens material.
 This effect is known as refraction.
 The more efficiently the light is bent, the higher the index of refraction.

-As a rule of thumb, lenses with an index of 1.50 or more are considered as “high index.”
-There are various indexes of lenses available (depending on the brand) however they generally follow the same pattern of increments as listed further below.
+As a rule of thumb, lenses with a refractive index of 1.50 or more are considered as “high index.”
+There are various refractive indexes of lenses available however they generally follow the same pattern of increments as listed further below.

 What are the different indexes of lenses?